No. You will need to submit a completely new application but do not have to pay the application fee.

 No, the DPhil in Statistics is not currently offered as a part-time course.

-For OxWaSP the start cannot be delayed, but for DPhil (without the taught component) in exceptional circumstances the start can be delayed.
+In exceptional circumstances the start can be delayed.
 It is discouraged though as you would miss the induction events which happen in October and help students settle into Oxford.

 The proposal should make it clear which area of probability and statistics you would like to work in.
 If you have a clear idea about what you would like to research, then you should detail that in the project proposal.
 It is very common not to have a firm project in mind when applying.
 In that case a paragraph or two about what you find exciting is completely sufficient.